Vindaar/embeddedNimScript/README.md

 # The result is wrapped in a PNode so we need to use corresponding proc from compiler/ast to get the value
 echo result.getInt() # -4
 ```

+### Running test.nim

+   In order to run `test.nim`, it needs to be compiled with
+   `-d:nimOldCaseObjects` for some reason.
+Otherwise we'll have a
+   runtime crash. ?!

 ## Watcher